 FEEDING THE HOMELESS

 Come join us as we help provide for those in need.
-On August 11th we will be gathering at Leverage Park to deliver food and needed items to the homeless.
+We will be gathering at Leverage Park to deliver food and needed items to the homeless.
 There are 2 different ways in which you can help.
 We need individuals who will meet at the church from 10am-1pm to help prep, cook and load food and then we will need a team who will meet at Leverage Park from 2:30-4pm to help unload, set-up, serve food and clean-up.
 You will have the opportunity to let us know in which way you are able to help when you register.
 Space is limited to to the first 13 volunteers who sign up.